Gatwick Airport Community Trust

 As part of our legal commitment with our local authorities, we make an annual donation to the Gatwick Airport Community Trust, and local community groups and charities are able to apply to the Trust for grants for specific projects.
 The Trust also receives money raised through noise fines set by the UK Government on those aircraft that infringe any noise limits at Gatwick Airport.

-For 2014 Gatwick has awarded £175,774 to the Trust which awarded grants to 151 charities and community groups in the area including Crawley United Reformed Church, Crawley Sea and Marine Cadets and Horley Town Council.
+In 2014 Gatwick donated £175,774 to the Trust which supported over 150 charities and community groups in the local area, including Crawley United Reformed Church, Crawley Sea and Marine Cadets and Horley Town Council.